plumsily/artisan-chatbot/README.md

 ## Additional Information

-- The FastAPI backend should be running on a different port (e.g., `http://localhost:8000`).
+- The FastAPI backend should be running on a different port (`http://localhost:8000`).